grafana/shared-workflows/actions/push-to-gcs/README.md

         with:
           bucket: ${{ steps.login-to-gcs.outputs.bucket }}
           path: file.txt
+          environment: "dev"  # Can be dev/prod (defaults to dev)

         # Here are 3 equivalent statements to upload a single file and its parent directory to the bucket root
       - uses: grafana/shared-workflows/actions/push-to-gcs@main